kubeovn/docs/docs/guide/vpc.en.md

 2. For VMware vSwitch networks, `MAC Address Changes`, `Forged Transmits` and `Promiscuous Mode Operation` should be set to `allow`.
 3. For Hyper-V virtualization,  `MAC Address Spoofing` should be enabled in VM nic advanced features.
 4. Public clouds, such as AWS, GCE, AliCloud, etc., do not support user-defined Mac, so they cannot support Macvlan mode network.
-5. Due to the limitations of Macvlan, the Macvlan sub-interface cannot access the parent interface address.
+5. Due to the limitations of Macvlan itself, a Macvlan sub-interface cannot access the address of the parent interface, which means that it is not possible to access the Pod through the network on the host machine where the VpcNATGateway Pod is located.
 6. If the physical network card corresponds to a switch interface in Trunk mode, a sub-interface needs to be created on the network card and provided to Macvlan for use.

 ### Enabling the VPC Gateway